hyperledger/iroha-2-docs/src/guide/security/keys-for-network-deployment.md

 Let's talk about how keys are used in the client.

-Every transaction is signed on behalf of some user, thus every operation requires a key.
-That doesn't mean that you need to explicitly provide a key every time.
+Every transaction is signed on behalf of some user, thus every operation requires a private key.
+The private key is to be kept secret (hence the name).
+As such the client program must handle the storage and secure signing of transactions.
+All clients are different, but `iroha_client_cli` is the least secure in this regard, as it stores the private key in multihash format in a plain text file and can optionally be overridden with an environment variable.
+This is only a reference implementation and _is not meant for production use_.

 For example, you need to have a user to register a user (just like you need scissors to cut off the tag from a pair of new scissors).
 But in order to register a user, you must also provide a new public key, so that the network can verify that it's that trustworthy mad_hatter@wonderland, and not some impostor (possibly sent by the mad_hatter@wunderland), so there are cases where you need to provide a key explicitly.